IEEE Standards Association

-The Institute of Electrical and Electronics Engineers Standards Association (IEEE SA) is an operating unit within IEEE that develops global standards in a broad range of industries, including: power and energy, artificial intelligence systems, internet of things, consumer technology and consumer electronics, biomedical and health care, learning technology, information technology and robotics, telecommunication, automotive, transportation, home automation, nanotechnology, information assurance, emerging technologies, and many more.
+The Institute of Electrical and Electronics Engineers Standards Association (IEEE SA) is an operating unit within IEEE that develops global technical standards in a broad range of industries, including: electric power and energy, artificial intelligence systems, internet of things, consumer technology and consumer electronics, biomedical and health care, learning technology, information technology and robotics, telecommunication, automotive, transportation, home automation, nanotechnology, information assurance, emerging technologies, and many more.

 IEEE SA has developed standards for over a century, through a program that offers balance, openness, fair procedures, and consensus.
 Technical experts from all over the world participate in the development of IEEE standards.

 IEEE SA provides a neutral platform that unites communities for standards development and technological innovation and is independent of any government oversight.
 IEEE SA develops standards that are consensus-based and has two types of standards development participation models.
 These are individual and entity.

 IEEE SA is not a body formally authorized by any government, but rather a community.
-ISO, International Electrotechnical Commissionaires and ITU are recognized international standards organizations.
-ISO members are national standards bodies such as American ANSI, German DIN or Japanese JISC.
+International Organization for Standardization (ISO), International Electrotechnical Commissionaires (IEC) and International Telecommunication Union (ITU) are recognized international standards organizations.
+ISO members are national standards bodies such as American American National Standards Institute (ANSI), German Deutsches Institut für Normung (DIN) or Japanese Industrial Standards Committee (JISC).
 IEC members are so called National Committees, some of which are hosted by national standards bodies.
 These are not identical to ISO members.
 Both IEC and ISO develop International Standards that are consensus-based and follow the "one country one vote principle", representing broad industry needs.
 Their standards cannot be sponsored by individual companies or organizations.

-The 2021-2022 IEEE SA President is Jim Matthews.
-Jim has been active in IEEE for over 28 years.
-He belongs to the IEEE SA, IEEE Communications Society, IEEE Photonics Society, IEEE Power & Energy Society, and the IEEE Technology and Engineering Management Society.
-Jim has also been a member of the ANSI Board since 2001, IEC Vice-President and SMB Chair, and was an ITU-T Rapporteur for over 10 years.
-Previous Presidents of the IEEE SA include Robert S. Fish (2019-2020), F. Don Wright (2017-2018), Bruce Kraemer (2015-2016, and Karen Bartleson (2013-2014).
+The 2026-2028 IEEE SA President is Dorothy Stanley, who has been active in IEEE for over 45 years.
+She is a member of the IEEE SA, IEEE Communications Society, IEEE Computer Society, IEEE Quantum Technical Community, and IEEE Women in Engineering.

+Prior Presidents of the IEEE SA include Gary Hoffman (2025), Jim Matthews (2023-2024, 2021-2022), Yu Yuan (2023), Robert Fish (2019-2020), F. Don Wright (2017-2018), Bruce Kraemer (2015-2016), and Karen Bartleson (2013-2014).

-The 2023 Chair of IEEE SA Standards Board (SASB) is David J. Law.
-Previous SASB chairs include J.P.
-Faure, John Kulick, and Gary Hoffman.
+The 2026 Chair of the IEEE SA Standards Board (SASB) is Lei Wang.
+Prior SASB chairs include David Law, Gary Hoffman, John Kulick, and J.P.
+Faure.

-In March 2020, IEEE Standards Association Open - SA Open, (for open source software) announced Silone Bonewald as its new Executive Director.
+The 2026-2027 Chair of the IEEE SA Entity Collaborative Activities Governance Board (CAG) is Daniel Sabin.
+Prior chairs include Gary Stuebing, Robby Simpson, and Chuck Adams.